Cape freeholders support video recording of meetings

 The next step is not clear.
 Thornton requested more information.
 During the meeting, he expressed concern about how long the county would be required to keep copies of the video, suggesting that could end up being an expensive prospect.

-In his comments, Pierson had already suggested recording the meetings could end up costing some money, as it did in Upper Township where he formerly served as a Township Committeeman.
+In his comments, Pierson had already suggested recording the meetings could end up costing some money, as it did in Upper Township where he formerly served on the Township Committee.
 That township records its meetings and posts them to YouTube.
 Links to the meetings can be found at the township website.
-An average meeting from January of this year showed 16 views on the video sharing website.
+An average meeting from January of this year showed 16 views on the video-sharing website.

 The township’s online archive goes back to 2015.